pulumi/docs/content/what-is/top-iac-tools.md

 - **Flexibility**: Some support for abstraction and modularity through nested stacks and reusable templates.
 - **Integration**: Integrates well with AWS-native CI/CD.
 Broader integration to non-AWS environments is possible but more challenging.
-- **Ecosystem**: Supported by documentation, providing resources for learning and troubleshooting.
+- **Ecosystem**: Supported by extensive documentation, providing resources for learning and troubleshooting.

 ### Azure Resource Manager